 Flowers of the Mountain – Daffodils, tulips, dogwoods plus delightful wildflowers to discover all along the the way.

 Forest Fire Lookouts – Boucher Lookout is staffed May – Oct in the State Park.
+Take the stairs to the top and go out on the cat-walk with a tour by the volunteers.
 Amazing Views!
 It’s Free!

 Friends of Palomar State Park – Camping, hiking, picnicking and info on how you can get involved